EtherealOnyx/PartiesMod/README.md

 ⌛Add tab-target support for Ars Noveau's spell system.

 ⌛Add custom support for FTBTeams (Parties are bound to teams, and/or ability to invite all team members at once).

-Feel free to use this mod in any modpack, and please report bus or add suggestions in the issue tracker!